pw32x/Downland_RE/README.md

 To build downland.asm into downland.bin:
 - install LWTOOLS (http://www.lwtools.ca/)
-- enter exported_asm
+- enter the exported_asm folder
 - update build.bat with the lwasm path
 - run build.bat
 - a downland.bin will be generated

-The Notes folder is where the research findings (fun facts!) are located.